 California Rules of Court, Rule 8.1115.
-Citation of Opinions.
+Citation to Unpublished Opinions.

 (a) Unpublished opinion.
 Except as provided in (b), an opinion of a California Court of Appeal or superior court appellate division that is not certified for publication or ordered published must not be cited or relied on by a court or a party in any other action.